Comparing Low Interest Credit Card Offers

 Chase Freedom Unlimited®

-This card's reliable rewards of $150 back after a $500 spend within the first 3 months and 1.5% back on all purchases make it a favorite among cash back cards.
+This card's reliable rewards of 3% cash back on all first-year purchases up to $20,000 spent – and 1.5% cash back on all subsequent purchases – make it a favorite among cash back cards.

-What we like about this card: While the regular APR isn't the lowest, with a variable of 17.24% - 25.99%, the 0% intro APR offers are solid, at 15 months on both purchases and balance transfers.
+What we like about this card: While the regular APR isn't the lowest at 17.24% - 25.99% variable, the 0% intro APR offer is solid at 15 months on both purchases and balance transfers.

 Capital One® Quicksilver® Cash Rewards Credit Card

 In addition to a $150 sign-up bonus after spending $500 within the first 3 months, there's the 1.5% back on all eligible purchases.

 What we like about this card: If you are looking for a card to travel with that will earn you cash rewards and you want the ability to defer interest on purchases and balance transfers (15 months, 0% intro APR), this is a good choice.
 The regular variable APR is 16.24% - 26.24%.

 Wells Fargo Propel American Express® Card

 The Propel's primary purpose is as a rewards card, where it excels with its 3X points per dollar spent on travel purchases and sign-up bonus of 30,000 points for spending $3,000 on purchases in your first 3 months.
 It has a regular APR of 16.24% - 27.24% variable.
 The lower end of this interest range is below average; unfortunately the upper end of 27.24% is quite high.

 What we like about this card: If your credit can land you on the lower end of its variable APR range, the Propel can be a viable low interest card.